How is endoscopic therapy performed?

-Some types of endoscopic therapy are performed using sedation or nerve block anesthesia.
-In some cases, such as with some laparoscopic treatments, the procedure is more complex and may require general anesthesia and a stay in the hospital for a few days.
-The technique used to perform your endoscopic therapy will vary depending on the specific procedure, your symptoms or diagnosis, and other factors.
-Endoscopic therapies are performed either by inserting the endoscope through a small incision or through an opening in the body, such as the mouth:
+The endoscopic therapy technique varies depending on the procedure, your symptoms or diagnosis, and other factors.
+Endoscopic therapies are performed by inserting the endoscope through a small incision or through an opening in the body, such as the mouth:

-- Arthroscopy involves inserting an endoscope through a small incision near a joint and is generally performed by an orthopedic surgeon.
-An orthopedic surgeon is specialized in diseases and conditions of the bones and joints.
-It is performed using a general, spinal, or a local anesthetic, depending on the type of procedure.
+- Arthroscopy involves inserting an endoscope through a small incision near a joint.
+It is performed by an orthopedic surgeon.
+It uses a general, spinal, or local anesthetic, depending on the type of procedure.

-- Bronchoscopy is performed by inserting an endoscope through the mouth or nose into the windpipe and lungs.
-It is generally done by a pulmonologist, a specialist in lung diseases, or a thoracic surgeon (chest surgeon).
-Depending on the specific treatment, the procedure may be performed using general anesthesia or sedation, and a local anesthetic will be given to relax the throat.
+- Bronchoscopy involves inserting an endoscope through the mouth or nose into the windpipe and lungs.
+It is done by a pulmonologist or a thoracic surgeon.
+The procedure is performed using general anesthesia or sedation, depending on the treatment.

-- Colonoscopy and sigmoidoscopy involve inserting an endoscope into the large intestine through the anus and are generally performed by a gastroenterologist, a specialist in diseases of the digestive system.
+- Colonoscopy and sigmoidoscopy involve inserting an endoscope into the large intestine through the anus.
+They are generally performed by a gastroenterologist or surgeon.
 A sedative is often used to minimize anxiety and discomfort.

 - Cystoscopy and ureteroscopy involves inserting an endoscope through the urethra and into the bladder and possibly the ureters.
-These procedures are generally performed by a urologist, a specialist in diseases of the urinary and reproductive systems.
+These procedures are generally performed by a urologist.
 A local anesthetic is used to numb the urethra.

 - Endoscopic retrograde cholangiopancreotography (ERCP) involves inserting an endoscope through the mouth into the esophagus, stomach and duodenum.
-A sedative is often used to minimize anxiety and discomfort, and a local anesthetic may be used to numb the throat.
+A sedative is often used to reduce anxiety and discomfort.
+A local anesthetic may be used to numb the throat.

-- Laparoscopy involves inserting an endoscope through a small incision in the abdominal or pelvic area and is generally performed by an abdominal surgeon, general surgeon, or an obstetrician-gynecologist, a specialist in diseases of the female reproductive system.
-General anesthesia or sometimes spinal anesthesia is used so that you will not feel pain during the procedure.
+- Laparoscopy involves inserting an endoscope through a small incision in the abdominal or pelvic area.
+It is generally performed by an abdominal surgeon, general surgeon, or an obstetrician-gynecologist.
+General anesthesia or spinal anesthesia is used so that you will not feel pain during the procedure.

-- Upper gastrointestinal endoscopic therapy is done by inserting an endoscope through the mouth into the esophagus, stomach, and possibly the duodenum, the first section of the small intestine.
+- Upper gastrointestinal endoscopic therapy involves inserting an endoscope through the mouth into the esophagus, stomach, and possibly the duodenum, the first section of the small intestine.
 It is generally performed by a gastroenterologist.
-A sedative is often used to minimize anxiety and discomfort, and a local anesthetic may be used to numb the throat.
+Sedation is often used to reduce anxiety and discomfort.
+A local anesthetic may be used to numb the throat.